 For example, handleless kitchens are so sleek, creating a streamlined, minimalist effect for the room.
 But, if you like a little detail, metallic handles can add a chic, but subtle depth to the color scheme, while cup handles are a great choice if you want a vintage or rustic touch.
 You could add more warmth also by adding leather strap handles for more of a Scandi finish.

 What countertops go best with white cabinets?

 This totally depends on the look you want to create.
-For very chic, minimalist kitchens you might want to keep the all-white vibe by choosing a marble or marble effect kitchen work top.
-If you prefer a more rustic, classic look wooden worktops always work with a white kitchen and is a look that will never date.
+For very chic, minimalist kitchens you might want to keep the all-white vibe by choosing a marble or marble effect kitchen countertop.
+If you prefer a more rustic, classic look wooden countertops always work with a white kitchen and is a look that will never date.